bahrus/be-alit/README.md

 ```

-For a slightly more "polished syntax (with more depedencies)" [TODO]
+For a slightly more "polished syntax (with more dependencies)" [TODO]

 ```html